We’ve all seen the promises: “this gadget will change your life!”

-Anyone who suffers from gluten diseases such as Crohn’s or Celiacs Disease, often find themselves having to forego old favourites such as pasta dishes and some of the best summer side dishes, because the pasta replacements tend to be very expensive.
+Anyone who suffers from gluten intolerance or diseases such as Crohn’s or Celiac Disease often find themselves having to forego old favorites such as pasta and some of the best summer side dishes, because the pasta replacements tend to be very expensive.

-Vegetables that work best with the Veggetti are:
+Vegetables that work best with the Original Veggetti are:

 - Zucchini (Most popular for “spaghetti noodles”)

-However, it will work with almost any vegetable that is 2.5” across in diameter or smaller.
+However, it will work with almost any vegetable that is 2.5-inches in diameter or smaller.
 Sweet potatoes are a challenge to spiralize because they are quite hard.
 A simple solution is to warm them in the microwave before trying to turn them in to vegetable strings.

 Veggetti Pro Review

-The standard Veggetti is great for 1 or 2 people, but if you have a family to feed the Veggetti Pro is going to make things a lot easier.
+As mentioned above, the standard Veggetti is great for one or two people, but if you have a bigger family to feed, the Veggetti Pro is going to make things a lot easier.

 Is The Veggetti Worth It?

-For those who are vegan, for those who have wheat or gluten issues, or just for those who want a new way to present their cooked vegetables, the Veggetti Spiral Vegetable Cutter may be what you need for your kitchen.
+For those who are vegan, for those who have wheat or gluten issues, or just for those who want a new way to present their cooked vegetables, the Veggetti Original or Veggetti Pro may be just what you need for your kitchen.

 Eating healthy is important for everyone these days, and this little device makes it that much easier to do.